 - connection to country

-By including as much information as you can from the above list when seeking an initial placement for Aboriginal and Torres Strait Islander children, you increase the likelihood that the placement will satisfy the child placement principle.
+By including as much information as you can from the above list when seeking an initial care arrangement for Aboriginal and Torres Strait Islander children, you increase the likelihood that the care arrangement will satisfy the Aboriginal and Torres Strait Islander child placement principle.
 This means it is more likely that it will support the child’s cultural needs, which will contribute to the child achieving better outcomes and will contribute to the overall case plan goals.

-Once you are aware of the child’s community, their language group and country, you can seek a placement for the child in a geographical location that is culturally safe for that child.
+Once you are aware of the child’s community, their language group and country, you can seek a care arrangement for the child in a geographical location that is culturally safe for that child.